skip to content

 Feedback

-Students will receive ongoing feedback from supervisors and tutors.
+Students will receive ongoing feedback from supervisors and advisors.
 In addition, the principal supervisor will write termly online reports which can be accessed by the student.
 Students will receive face-to-face supervision throughout each term, with the duration and frequency depending on the nature of the project.

 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision.